hassio-addons/addon-portainer/README.md

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
 USE AT YOUR OWN RISK!_

+## Known issues and limitations

+By default all Hass.io managed containers are hidden from Portainer.
+This is recommended since fooling around with Hass.io managed containers can easily lead to a broken system.

+Access to these containers can be gained by going into Portainer -> Settings -> Hidden containers.
+Then delete the listed hidden labels (io.hass.type labels). **Only do this if you know what you're doing!**

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases]